1. Sudden and accidental flooding.

 5. Vandalism.

 Vandalism acts often occur under night cover.
-For instance, group of unruly adolescents looking to create some Halloween mischief throws eggs and pumpkins at home, breaking window in the process.
-Or you wake up to find spray paint covered garage door.
+For instance, a group of unruly adolescents looking to create some Halloween mischief throws eggs and pumpkins at home, breaking a window in the process.
+Or you wake up to find a spray paint covered garage door.
 These types of situations are covered in your homeowners insurance policy under the vandalism hazard.
 If your home is vandalized, be sure to submit a police report to assist with the process of claims.
 Installing surveillance cameras and floodlights are also good ways to prevent first-place occurrence.

 You should also ensure that additional living costs are covered by your homeowners policy.
 If your home becomes uninhabitable due to damage from a covered loss, your homeowners insurance may reimburse you for the expenses you incur while you’re living elsewhere.
 This coverage helps you maintain your normal standard of living while your home is being rebuilt or repaired, and includes hotel accommodations, meals and more.
 Be sure to keep all of your receipts for your adjuster.